looker-open-source/sdk-codegen/go/README.md

 ## Basic Usage

-Read through the code snippet below for basic SDK setup and usage.
+Example code snippet below for basic SDK setup and usage.
 Also `git clone` this sdk-codegen repo and run the [example code](go/example/main.go).

 ```go
 import (